Jimmy Eat World (1994 album): Background

 Upon attending Mountain View High School in Mesa, Arizona, Jim Adkins began playing in bands with other musicians before starting his own.
 Originally named Sonic Pudding, they changed their name to I Ate the Sandbox and then to Schon Theory.
-This and other acts' sounds were representative of their respective music collections, which were predominantly alternative rock and pop-punk-oriented, the latter of these was gaining traction during this period.
-Adkins was enamored with two specific San Diego-based artists, Drive Like Jehu and Rocket from the Crypt.
+This and other acts' sounds were representative of their respective music collections, which were predominantly alternative rock and pop-punk-oriented; the latter was gaining popularity during this period.
+Adkins was enamored with two specific San Diego-based artists: Drive Like Jehu and Rocket from the Crypt.
 In 1993, the last year of high school for Adkins, childhood friend Zach Lind asked him if he wanted to join a band he was drumming for.
 Lind was already playing with guitarist Tom Linton, who had just graduated from Westwood High School.
 The pair were looking for a bassist after their mutual friend and fellow Westwood attendee Rick Burch had turned them down, preferring to play with his own group, Carrier.
-Adkins initially performed bass for the pair until it dawned on him that his guitar was an appropriate alternative.
+Adkins initially performed bass for the pair until he realized that his guitar was an appropriate alternative.
 He knew Mitch Porter from No Reason Boner, a band they were both in previously, and brought him into their new act.

 The four of them started composing material, which they practiced in the garage of Lind's parents, going by the name Jimmy Eat World.
-The term originated from when Tom's brothers Jim and Ed were fighting, resulting in the latter going to his own room and drawing a picture of Jim eating the earth, titled Jimmy Eat World.
+The term originated from when Tom's brothers Jim and Ed were fighting, resulting in the latter going to his own room and drawing a picture of Jim eating the earth, which Ed titled "Jimmy eat world".
 Their music was keeping in tempo with releases from the likes of other punk bands, such as Green Day, NOFX, and Propagandhi.
 Alongside his role as a rhythm guitarist, Linton handled the majority of the vocals, while Adkins sang infrequently.
 After gathering a set's worth of material, they played locally, making their live debut in February 1994 in the backroom of a used clothes store.
-While Berkeley had 924 Gilman Street and New City had CBGB, Mesa was a largely sports-oriented locale that did not have one place for punk youths to attend.
+While Berkeley, California had 924 Gilman Street and New York City had CBGB, Mesa was a largely sports-oriented locale that did not have one place for punk youths to attend.
 As a result, it lacked a local scene, forcing Jimmy Eat World and their associates to start one.
 Subsequently, venues opened and were active between one and six months, ranging from a storage space to a rented warehouse.
 Shows consisted of small crowds, formed of friends and other acts playing on the bill.
 They recorded a demo tape at a local church in early 1994, which was used to promote the band around Phoenix, Arizona.